 As a result, seniors-maintained access to critical wellness resources, learned skills to manage chronic illnesses, and remained engaged in preventative health activities despite physical distancing constraints.

-Objective 1: Provide information about program services and issues of importance to older adults.
+Objective 1: Provide information about program services and issues of importance to older adults, families, and members of the aging network.